 While these two procedures can be combined, they have different purposes.
 A breast lift, as the name makes it obvious right away, is a manipulation that attempts to correct sagging breasts by removing excess fat cells and skin, as well as tightening everything together.

 Oftentimes, a woman’s chest loses firmness with age and especially after giving birth.
 This can be traumatic and lead to a destroyed self-esteem.
 Adding breast implants to a saggy bust will actually enhance the problem making it more obvious, so it is not recommended at all.
 Instead, women should consider a breast lift first.
 Or else, a combination of both manipulations, called augmentation mastopexy, should be up for discussion.
+In addition, breast lift is commonly performed after a breast reduction surgery.

 Choosing between saline and silicone implants is not as easy as ABC